 If any of these signs or symptoms appear while your child is at school, he or she will be kept separate from the group; and you will be contacted to arrange immediate pickup.
-In many cases, children will not be allowed to return until 24 hours have passed without symptoms.
+In many cases, children will not be allowed to return the day after they are sent home.